 - Your resources.
 Does your nonprofit have the capacity to reach its marketing objectives?
 Including a budget in your marketing plan should help answer this question.

-Reflecting on these nonprofit marketing pillars, your mission, and your goals for the campaign will help you craft a plan that is detailed, realistic, and, above all, relevant to your organization and its supporters.
+Reflecting on these nonprofit marketing pillars, as well as your mission and goals, will help you craft a detailed, realistic, and, above all, relevant plan for your organization and its supporters.

-This data is the key to unlocking personalized experiences for your donors.
-Personalization has many benefits, from enhancing supporters’ experiences with your nonprofit to improving conversion rates and engagement.
-When you know that the strategies, messaging, and communication channels you’re using will catch supporters’ attention and inspire them to give, you can rest assured that you’ll see a return on your marketing investment.
+Understanding supporter data is the key to unlocking personalized experiences for your donors.
+Personalization enhances supporters’ experiences with your nonprofit and improves conversion rates and engagement.
+When the strategies, messaging, and communication channels you’re using appeal to supporters, you can rest assured that you’ll see a return on your marketing investment.

 To prepare for the planning stage, get to know your donors by: